Hywan/mnt.io/content/articles/2026-02-11-about-memory-pressure-and-lock-contention/index.md

 Notice how `vector` is _never_ sorted.
 That's the power of these higher-order streams of `VectorDiff`s: light and —more importantly— **combinable**!
 I repeat
 myself: we are always mapping a `Stream<Item = Vec<VectorDiff<T>>>` to another `Stream<Item = Vec<VectorDiff<T>>>`.
 That's the same type!
+The whole collection is never computed entirely (except for the initial values): only the changes are handled and trigger a computation.
+Knowing that, in the manner of [`Future`], `Stream` is lazy —i.e. it does something only when polled—, it makes things pretty efficient.
+And…

 {% comte() %}

-As your favourite digression companion, I really, deeply, appreciate these details.
-Nonetheless, I hope you dont't mind if… I suggest to you that… you might want to, maybe, go back to… the main… subject, don't you think?
+… as your favourite digression companion, I really, deeply, appreciate these details.
+Nonetheless, I hope you dont't mind if… I suggest to you that… you might want to, maybe, go back to… <small>the main… subject, don't you think?</small>

 {% end %}